 Community-led housing projects are initiatives driven by local communities to develop and manage their own affordable housing solutions.
 These projects may involve cooperatives, community land trusts, or self-build schemes.

-Who pays for social housing in the UK?
+Who Pays for Social Housing in the UK?

 - The government